New Testament Survey: The Book Of Hebrews

 - They had successfully endured persecution (Heb 10:32-39).

-- The writer frequently quotes the Old Testament (29 times) as a Jew writing to Jews would.
+- The writer frequently quotes the Old Testament (I counted 32 times), as a Jew writing to Jews would.
 The difference between Jews and Christians is contrasted often.

 - To show that the New Covenant had replaced the Old Covenant.